Practical Affordable WATERFOWL AND POULTRY HOUSING available throughout United Kingdom

 Ardchattan parish : Benderloch, Barcaldine, North connel, Bonawe - Past and Present

-Kintaline 2016 : WE ARE NO LONGER BREEDING OR SELLING BIRDS - please enjoy our information. : Chickens : Utility breeds : Light Sussex
+Kintaline 2016 : we still sell Muirfield Black Rocks but no longer have the old utility pure breeds - please enjoy our information. : Chickens : Utility breeds : Light Sussex

 ~ Contact Us ~ ~ About Us